News for August 2009

 What prompted this?

 I subscribe to a number of podcasts that I listen to whilst driving.
 One of these is a Radio 4 programme called Beyond Belief.
 I caught the end of it when it was broadcast live and then listened to the podcast on my way to the National Christian Football Festival the weekend before last.
 This particular programme was about poverty and whether or not, especially in this time of recession, it could be seen as a good thing.
-I was particularly struck by what a Jainist by the name of [find name] had to say.
+I was particularly struck by what the Jainist monk had to say.

 As my wife will attest I have, at several times during our marriage, talked of ‘getting rid of everything’ as I felt it was weighing me down.
 The Jainist spoke about this directly, and mentioned a poem [find poem] about a prisoner locked in a cage.
 This prisoner pleaded to his captors now and again.
 However, his pleading was not to be released from the cage, but simply to have a newer and shinier one.
 The Jainist likened this to being in the thrall of collecting material objects and wealth.